Marie Curie: Commemorations

 Curie is the subject of the 2013 play False Assumptions by Lawrence Aronovitch, in which the ghosts of three other women scientists observe events in her life.
 Curie has also been portrayed by Susan Marie Frontczak in her play, Manya: The Living History of Marie Curie, a one-woman show which by 2014 had been performed in 30 U.S. states and nine countries.
 Lauren Gunderson's 2019 play The Half-Life of Marie Curie portrays Curie during the summer after her 1911 Nobel Prize victory, when she was grappling with depression and facing public scorn over the revelation of her affair with Paul Langevin.

 The life of the scientist was also the subject of a 2018 Korean musical, titled Marie Curie.
 The show was since translated in English (as Marie Curie a New Musical) and has been performed several times across Asia and Europe, receiving its official Off West End premiere in London's Charing Cross Theatre in summer 2024.

 Curie has appeared on more than 600 postage stamps in many countries across the world.

 Between 1989 and 1996, she was depicted on a 20,000-złoty banknote designed by Andrzej Heidrich.
 In 2011, a commemorative 20-złoty banknote depicting Curie was issued by the National Bank of Poland on the 100th anniversary of the scientist receiving the Nobel Prize in Chemistry.

 In 1994, the Bank of France issued a 500-franc banknote depicting Marie and Pierre Curie.
 Since 2024, Curie has been depicted on French 50 euro cent coins to commemorate her importance in French history.

+On November 7, 2011, Curie was celebrated in a Google Doodle.

 In 2025, the European Central Bank announced that Curie had been selected to appear on the obverse of twenty euro banknotes in a future redesign, were the theme "European culture" to be selected over "Rivers and birds".

 Marie Curie was immortalized in at least one color Autochrome Lumière photograph during her lifetime.
 It was saved in Musée Curie in Paris.

+In 2026, Curie and her daughter Irène were announced as among the 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.